-- Previous (discontinued) study from the University of Adelaide, any study from another Australian university, or transferred credit from an overseas institution, can contribute towards the total number of units required.
-However, the credit needs to be formally transferred towards the degree/s for which the student wants to go on exchange with.
-At least 9 units of study must be completed at the University of Adelaide in the year of application (i.e. the semester in which you are making your application to Global Learning, and/or the semester before).
-For universities which require a specific number of units completed in a particular academic area, transfer credit to be counted must clearly be from that academic area.
+- Previous study (discontinued) from the University of Adelaide, any study from another Australian university, or transferred credit from an overseas institution, can contribute towards the total number of units required.
+However, the credit needs to be formally transferred towards the degree/s for which you want to go on exchange for.

-- Double degree or concurrent degree students can count units across their programs towards the total, but will still need to be able to demonstrate at least 9 units in the relevant academic area(s) as verified by the faculty as part of the exchange program and units counted will depend on which program/s a student is seeking credit towards.
+- Double degree or concurrent degree students can count units across their programs towards the total, but will still need to be able to demonstrate at least 9 units in the degree/s they wish to go overseas for.

-- If a student has already participated in an exchange, they must complete at least one semester of study back at Adelaide before departing on this exchange
+- If a student has already participated in an exchange, they must complete at least one semester of study back at Adelaide before departing on another exchange.

 Please note: The information above only applies to undergraduate and postgraduate (coursework) students.
-MBA students are advised to speak directly with their Business School advisor, if they are interested in studying part of their program overseas.
+MBA students are advised to speak directly with their Business School advisor.
 PhD students should speak with the supervisor in the first instance.

 Faculty Specific Eligibility Requirements

 - Engineering Students

 Engineering students should thoroughly read the exchange guidelines and faculty process as laid out by the Faculty of Engineering, Computer and Mathematical Sciences on the ECMS Student Exchange page.

 - Psychology Students

 The School of Psychology has provided exchange advice for Psychology students on their School of Psychology Study Experience page.

-The Professions Hub has provided exchange advice for Commerce/Finance/Economics students which can be viewed on the Professions Study Overseas page.
+The Professions Hub has provided exchange advice for students which can be viewed on the Professions Study Overseas page.

 - Sciences Students